nxskok/flashcards/README.md

 It prompts you for the definition of a vocab word and gives three choices to choose from.
 For example, like this:

-    What does מדבג mean?
+    What does trwm mean?

-    1: to separate
+    1: table
-    2: indication
+    2: pharmacy
-    3: debug
+    3: heavy

     Selection: <enter your selection>